 Since $\tnua$ and $\tnub$ are actually unknown, the oracle estimator $\tilde\theta$ is of course infeasible.
 Instead, we must estimate the nuisance functions.
-A direct application of DML would require we learn the whole functions $\tnua$ and $\tnub$.
-That is, in order to attempt to solve \cref{eq: full-equation} we would need to estimate infinitely many nuisance functions, $H_1=\{\tnua(\cdot,\theta_1):\theta\in\Theta\}$.
+A direct application of DML would require us to learn the whole functions $\tnua$ and $\tnub$.
+That is, in order to solve \cref{eq: full-equation} we would need to estimate infinitely many nuisance functions, $H_1=\{\tnua(\cdot,\theta_1):\theta_1\in\Theta_1\}$.

 To avoid the daunting task of estimating infinitely many nuisances, we will instead attempt to target the following alternative oracle estimating equation